stephwildcode/cordova-plugin-background-download/README.md

 **onError**

 * This callback now returns an object with the http status code if the process failed on the actual downloading of the file.
-The object will look like this for instance if the server returns a **500** status code:
+The object will look like this, if for instance the server returns a **500** status code:

 		 {
 		   statusCode: 500